1991 Mount Pinatubo eruption

 Pinatubo had not erupted for 500 years prior to its climactic eruption in 1991.
 Scientists had thought the dormant volcano was extinct and would never erupt again.
 Instead it was a sleeping giant with magma quietly collecting 20 miles beneath the volcano.

-The mount awakens
+The mount awakens with a 7.8 earthquake

 The volcano began awakening in 1990 when a 7.8 earthquake shook the area.
 The following spring thousands of earthquakes and tons of sulfur dioxide were emitted by the volcano warning scientists and people living near the volcano that an eruption was coming.